Compass Access for Non-Public Schools

 - Ensure the student information has been entered into XSIS correctly.

-- Submit a Transportation Access Request (TAR): this is a request to your Routing Analyst for student transportation.
+- Submit a Transportation Access Request (TAR): this is a request to your Scheduling Analyst for student transportation.

-- Once you submit your TAR, the Routing Analyst will use the information in COMPASS, combined with existing routes, to put the student on the route that is the most efficient.
+- Once you submit your TAR, the Scheduling Analyst will use the information in COMPASS, combined with existing routes, to put the student on the route that is the most efficient.

 - For students who are eligible for TransPasses, a TAR is not required.
 If a student is eligible for a TransPass, COMPASS will automatically assign the TransPass once the student has been entered into the SIS.
 For details on the TransPass distribution process, please visit our TransPass Guidelines page.